nikolaeu/numi/CommunityExtensions/LogarithmTotalCalculator/README.md

 `log 4`

-Or any base specify as second parameter:
+Or any base can be specified as second parameter:

 `log 2;4`